pytest-dev/pytest/doc/en/how-to/output.rst

     pytest --quiet          # quiet - less verbose - mode
-    pytest -q               # quiet - less verbose - mode (shortcut)
+    pytest -q               # quiet - less verbose - mode (shortcut) pytest -v               # increase verbosity, display individual test names pytest -vv              # more verbose, display more details from the test output pytest -vvv             # not a standard , but may be used for even more detail in certain setups

 The ``-v`` flag controls the verbosity of pytest output in various aspects: test session progress, assertion details when tests fail, fixtures details with ``--fixtures``, etc.